PhilipKyres/Sticky-Notes/README.md

 ## Sticky Notes Dashboard ##
 ![Dashboard](https://i.imgur.com/OtqJR2o.png)

-The sticky.sql script must be executed on the MySQL database.
+The sticky.sql script must be executed on the MySQL database for the website to run properly.